While Maya prepares to leave for college, her parents are starting their own new phase in life: the empty nest.

 The Shepherds haven’t spent a lot of time talking about the transition, but they both acknowledge it will take some time to get used to having an empty nest.

-“My wife is an elementary school assistant principal,” said Mr. Shepherd.
+“My wife is an elementary school assistant principal,” Shepherd said.
 “Most evenings she calls it quits by 9 pm, which is when I am still wide awake.
-With Maya at home there was always something going on.
+With Maya at home, there was always something going on.
 I think it is going to be incredibly quiet with just the two of us.”

 Mike and Kari McCleery have been in the empty nester season of life since 2003.

-“I remember it like it was yesterday,” said Mr. McCleery.
+“I remember it like it was yesterday,” McCleery said.
 “It was hard leaving Ashley in Birmingham, but both of us knew we had done our part as her parents and it was time to let her move on.”

 As the McCleerys found themselves in this new season of life, they began to examine how their parenting role would be different.

 “In the midst of the transition my mom told me, ‘When you have children you never stop being a parent.
 You just parent in a different way when they go off to college, get married and have children of their own,’” McCleery said.
 “It’s true.
 Our kids still need us, but in a different way.
 We have helped Ashley move in and out of many dorms and have been there through the good and the really tough times.
 Our oldest is now married with children and we find ourselves helping out with the kids so mom and dad can spend time together.”